Why ‘Boreout’ Could Cost You as Much as Burnout — and 9 Ways to Fix It

 Employees may complain they’re burned out.
 But they might actually suffer from “boreout.”

-Boreout isn’t exactly the opposite of burnout, but they have similar effects on employees.
-Boreout is chronic boredom at work — people feel underworked, unchallenged, unmotivated and frustrated.
+Boreout is something HR will want to address and manage.
+It’s chronic boredom at work — employees feel underworked, unchallenged, unmotivated and frustrated.

-Like burnout, it will likely increase stress, tension, turnover and poor health, according to a study published in Journal of Occupational and Environmental Medicine.
+Like burnout, it increases stress, tension, turnover and poor health, according to another study published in the Journal of Occupational and Environmental Medicine.

-So too little on the job is just about as bad as too much on the job.
+So too having too little to do on the job is just about as bad as having too much to do on the job.

 Some people end up bored at work because they truly don’t have enough to do — and likely desire more.
 But these are the most common causes of boreout: